 - Payment Bonds: These bonds guarantee payments for your subcontractors and suppliers.
 They also protect your clients from having to pay these costs if you are not able to do so.
 All contracts that exceed $100,000 require contractors to get payment bonds.

 - Performance Bonds: These bonds make sure that you complete construction projects as your contracts specify.
 If you don’t meet a deadline or the quality is subpar, your client will be able to make a claim on a performance bond.

-This is a type of inland marine policy that insures the structures that your company is building, along with all of the materials that are onsite.
+Builders Risk Insurance: This is a type of inland marine policy that insures the structures that your company is building, along with all of the materials that are onsite.
 Contractors are able to buy these types of policies on a per-project basis and they will usually cover damage caused to the site and all materials on site caused by inclement weather, natural disasters, fire, and vandalism.
+Flood insurance will sometimes be included in a builders risk policy, but if it’s not and you are working in a part of the country where floods are common, it would be a good idea to take out a separate flood insurance policy.
 There is a bit of a debate in the construction industry over whether the contractor or the client should be taking out this policy.
 Regardless of who takes it out in the end, the policy will be able to cover both the builders and the developers, and even subcontractors.

 What Does It Cost?